phkhuong2/project-udacity/udacity_project1/README.md

 ### Deploy the policy

-Deploy the policy (I did it on the Portal) and assign it to the resource group.
+Deploy the policy (I did it on Azure Portal) and assign it to the resource group.

 ### Create the Packer image